jojomay24/Twitterwall/README.md

    * performs hashtag based twitter searches using the Twitter API
    * saves found tweets into the database
    * offers a REST interface to read / accept / reject tweets (for management cpabilities)
-   * Technologies: Java, hibernate 4, Spring 3, twitter4j, Quartz scheduler, MySQL
+   * Technologies: Java, hibernate 4, Spring 3, twitter4j, Quartz scheduler, MySQL, Grizzly Http Server
  * javascript-based smartphone app
    * empowers accepting or rejecting tweets before they are displayed on a twitterwall
    * uses the server component REST API